mapbox/mapbox-gl-draw/API.md

 Disables editing for all drawn features.

-Note that this mode can only be entered or exited programmatically with `Draw.changeMode`.
+Note that this mode can only be entered or exited programmatically with `Draw.
+`.

 ## API Methods